Nethereum/Nethereum.Docs/docs/ethereum-and-clients/geth.md

 [Source code](https://github.com/Nethereum/Nethereum/edit/master/testchain/clique/startgeth.sh)

 ### Other info
-If you need more information on how to setup your chain you can use this blog post [http://juan.blanco.ws/setup-your-own-tesnet-ethereum/](http://juan.blanco.ws/setup-your-own-tesnet-ethereum/)
+If you need more information on how to setup your chain, you can use this blog post [http://juan.blanco.ws/setup-your-own-tesnet-ethereum/](http://juan.blanco.ws/setup-your-own-tesnet-ethereum/)